-Limited care is provided during Fall Recess (October), Spring Recess (March), Parent/Teacher Conference days, and some days in May and June between the end of school and the beginning of the summer session.
+Limited care is provided during Fall Recess (October), Spring Recess (March), Parent/Teacher Conference days, and some days in May, June, and/or July between the end of school and the beginning of the summer session.
 Information and fees are published online prior to the sign-up period.
-Space is limited with priority given to children enrolled in full-time After School Care, dualworking parents, and single parents.
+Space is limited with priority given to children enrolled in full-time After School Care, dual-working parents, and single parents.
 Interim care is not automatic.
-Parents must sign-up for this care.
-Forms can be found on the school website.
+Parents must sign-up for this care on SchoolPass.